 The death or incapacity of a loved one can trigger a variety of emotions including fear, anger, greed, jealousy, entitlement, and hatred between surviving family members.
-This unfortunately can lead to family members finding themselves contesting the provisions or validity of wills, trusts, and power of attorney forms.
+This can lead to family members seeking to contest the provisions or validity of wills, trusts, and power of attorney forms.

 Individuals often come into our offices asking us:

 - What happens if no will was left?

 - My sibling won’t give me a copy of my parent’s will, is that legal?

 - Why was I left out of my parent’s will and what can I do about it?

 - The appointed fiduciary of my family member’s estate is acting unreasonably, or illegally.
 What do I do?

 - I think that my sibling stole our parent’s property in the months before they died.
 Is that legal?